 - Compatibility with many modern SUVs

-- Recommended for taller objects that won’t fit in rooftop cargo carriers
+- Recommended for taller and odd sized objects that won’t fit in rooftop cargo carriers

 - Doesn’t require additional overhead clearance when heading into an indoor parking

 Disadvantages of Hitch-Mounted Cargo Carriers

 Even these solutions that are mounted next to the trunk of the car have a few disadvantages you will need to consider when making a purchase.

 - Required a trailer hitch